-An organization may only appeal to the Vice President of Student Services.
+An organization may only appeal to the Dean of Students.
 See procedures set forth in Section 16.
-The Vice President for Student Services may uphold, overturn or modify the decision in question.
-The decision of the Vice President of Student Services shall be final.
-However, the Vice President of Student Services may refer the matter to the Executive Vice President and General Council.
+The Dean of Students may uphold, overturn or modify the decision in question.
+The decision of the Dean of Students shall be final.
+However, the Dean of Students may refer the matter to the Provost.